A Freight Broker Start-Up Guide

 Further, I learned that all the many details and procedures that needed to be done had to be done in sequence or else the entire business was at risk and failure was a real possibility!

 Yes!
-When you actually learn the steps it takes to get your authority, learn the tools of the trade, learn what it takes to find loads and work with shippers and carriers, etc., you become “liberated”!
-You are now free to take action!
+When you actually learn the steps it takes to get your authority, learn the tools of the trade, learn what it takes to find loads and work with shippers and carriers, etc., you become “a genius!”
+You are now free to take action and build your business the right way!

 You find your success by getting $100, $200, $300 or more profit, for example, on each load you help move.

-And, further, with a broker authority, truckers – acting as a freight broker – can be helping to move loads all around the country by getting set-up with other trucking companies who don’t have their broker authority.
+With your broker authority, and – acting as a freight broker – you can help move loads all around the country by getting set-up with other trucking companies who don’t have their broker authority.

 How cool is this?